Nateby, Lancashire

 Nateby is a village and a civil parish in the Wyre district, in the English county of Lancashire near the town of Garstang.
-Nateby has a primary school, a place of worship and a post office.
-It once had a railway station called Nateby railway station, but the station closed on 31 March 1930.
+Nateby has a primary school, and a place of worship.
+It once had a railway station called Nateby railway station, but this closed on 31 March 1930, and the post office closed on 27 November 2000.
 In 2001 the parish had a population of 475, increasing to 584 at the 2011 census.
+However, it decreased in the 2021 census to 524.

 The manor belongs to the executors of the late R. Thompson, Esq.
 The admiral and MP Roger Strickland was the second son of Walter Strickland of Nateby Hall.